 More about our hospitals

-At Worcestershire Acute Hospitals NHS Trust, we provide hospital care and treatment from three main sites - the Alexandra Hospital in Redditch, Kidderminster Hospital and Treatment Centre, and Worcestershire Royal Hospital in Worcester.
+Worcestershire Acute Hospitals NHS Trust is a large acute and specialised hospital trust, providing care and treatment from three main sites - the Alexandra Hospital in Redditch, Kidderminster Hospital and Treatment Centre, and Worcestershire Royal Hospital in Worcester.

-We provide a wide range of services to a population of more than 590,000 people in Worcestershire as well as caring for patients from surrounding counties and further afield.
+We deliver a wide range of services to a population of nearly 600,000 people in Worcestershire as well as more specialised services to a larger population in Herefordshire and beyond.

 Last year we provided care to more than 250,000 different patients – that is 40% of the Worcestershire population receiving care at one of our hospitals.

-We employ more than 6,000 people and have around 800 local people volunteer with us.
+We employ nearly 7,000 people and have hundreds of local people volunteer with us.

 Worcestershire is a largely rural county, with four main towns – Bromsgrove, Kidderminster, Redditch and Worcester – lying between the Cotswolds, the Welsh border and Birmingham.
 There are four further substantial market towns, Droitwich, Evesham, Malvern and Pershore.